How the West will use frozen Russian assets to back Ukraine – DW – 06/13/2024

 In the meantime, Ukraine's government is running out of funding options.
 Having been hesitant to raise taxes in the middle of a conflict, which can depress an already weak economy, Kyiv is now preparing hikes to income tax, excise duties, sales tax and other indirect levies.

 Russia too has been raising taxes to continue funding its war machine.
-But analysts believe the Kremlin will face serious budget constraints within the next two years, reigniting calls for Washington and Brussels to use all $300 billion that was frozen in 2022 to back Kyiv.
+But analysts believe the Kremlin will face serious budget constraints within the next two years, reigniting calls for Washington and Brussels to give Ukraine the advantage by using all $300 billion that was frozen in 2022.

 "One way or another, Russia is going to be held responsible for what they do in Ukraine.
 We can either wait 10 years and then transfer money to Ukraine, or you can do it now and be effective," Gorodnichenko said.